Why is oral hygiene so important?

 Sticky and starchy foods create less acid when eaten as part of a meal.
 Saliva production increases at mealtime, rinsing away food particles and neutralizing harmful acids.

-Foods such as nuts, cheese, onions, and some teas have been shown to slow growth of decay-causing bacteria in the mouth.
+Foods such as nuts, cheese, onions, and some teas have been shown to slow the growth of decay-causing bacteria in the mouth.